xav335/frenchenglishservices/wp-content/plugins/easy-google-fonts/readme.txt

 Contributors: sunny_johal, amit_kayasth
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=28M8NWPHVQNYU
 Tags: WordPress Google Fonts Plugin, Google Webfonts, Google Fonts WordPress, Typography, Webfonts, WordPress Webfonts, Fonts, WordPress Fonts, Theme Fonts, Theme Fonts Plugin
-Requires at least: 4.2
+Requires at least: 4.4
-Tested up to: 4.2.4
+Tested up to: 4.4.1
-Stable tag: 1.3.8
+Stable tag: 1.3.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Adds google fonts to any theme without coding and integrates with the WordPress Customizer automatically for a realtime live preview.

 == Description ==
+> **Our new WordPress theme is almost ready!** Want to know when we launch?
+Awesome!
+[Visit our website](http://www.titaniumthemes.com) and enter your details and we will e-mail you as soon as we are ready :)

 For a quick video demo please view the [vimeo screencast](https://vimeo.com/77878709).

 [Follow us on twitter!](https://twitter.com/titaniumthemes)

 If you have found this plugin useful please [donate here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=28M8NWPHVQNYU)

 A simple and easy way to add custom google fonts to any WordPress theme without coding.
 This plugin integrates with the WordPress Customizer so you can preview google fonts on your site in realtime.
 It's compatible with any theme.

 It also allows you to create custom theme specific font controls in the admin settings area to control particular css selectors.
 Once created, these custom font controls are instantly available in the customizer no coding required!